Bill McGlashan: Legal issues

 On March 11, 2019, McGlashan, along with numerous others was arrested for his role in the 2019 college admissions bribery scandal.
 After a lengthy FBI investigation, the U.S. Department of Justice charged McGlashan with falsifying his son’s test scores and attempting to secure his son's admission into the University of Southern California by bribing officials into enhancing his son's academic and athletic abilities in a sport he never played so his son's application would be more competitive and be eligible for the school's "side door" admission.
-Further reports say that "McGlashlan allegedly paid $50,000 to the charitable arm of the college prep group with the understanding that the company would correct his son's answers on the ACT."
+A report by CNN stated that "McGlashlan allegedly paid $50,000 to the charitable arm of the college prep group with the understanding that the company would correct his son's answers on the ACT."
 The allegation against McGlashan resulted in his being fired by TPG.
 However, McGlashan claims he was "initially put on leave” and “already had resigned” prior to being terminated for cause.
 However a recent Axios article recently stated, “It seems that McGlashan just can't avoid lying: There's no way he didn't know why his bosses wanted to fire him rather than allowing him to resign.”
-After his arrest, investors were permitted to pull their commitments from his social impact fund, a move that could have an adverse effect on the firm's goal of raising three billion dollars by the end of 2019.

-On February 10, 2021, McGlashan pled guilty to one count of wire fraud which involved paying Singer $50,000 to boost his son’s test scores.
+On February 10, 2021, McGlashan accepted a plea deal, pleading guilty to one count of wire fraud, conditional on being allowed to appeal the judge’s decision to not dismiss the wire fraud charge against him.
 He was sentenced to three months in prison and was also ordered to pay a $250,000 fine.
-On May 12, 2021, U.S. District Judge Nathaniel Gorton, who handed McGlashan his February 2021 sentence, ordered McGlashan to prison, telling him during a virtual court hearing "You will serve at least some time in jail to demonstrate that even the rich and famous cannot avoid the rule of law."
-Despite being given the option to withdraw his plea, McGlashan, who issued an apology to the court, agreed to report to prison on June 9, 2021.
+Despite being given the option to withdraw his plea, McGlashan issued an apology to the court and voluntarily reported to prison on June 9, 2021, serving out his sentence.
+McGlashan unsuccessfully appealed the judge's decision in August 2023.